EmmiaSilk/rpg-notes/_collections/_uatera_ancestries/dryad.md

 Your base walking speed is 30 feet.

 #### Nymphic Magic
 You know the Druidcraft cantrip.
-At 3rd level, you learn the Cure Wounds spell, which you can cast once at 1st level and regain the ability to do so again when you take a long rest.
-To cast Cure Wounds, you must kiss the target.
+When you reach 3rd level, you learn the Cure Wounds spell, which you can cast as a 2nd-level spell once with this trait and regain the ability to do so again when you finish a long rest.
+To cast Cure Wounds with this trait, you must kiss the target.
 Wisdom is your spellcasting ability for these spells.

 #### Speak with Plant Life
 Through sounds and gestures, you can communicate simple ideas with plants, and